informatics-isi-edu/deriva-client-bundle/README.md

 System installations will require administrative privileges on the target system, whereas per-user installations will not.

-* On MacOSX, the installer software will prompt the user for the type of installation desired.
+* On MacOSX, users must click the `"Change Installation Location..."` and then select `"Install for me only"` to perform a user installation.

 * On Windows, the installer package defaults to user-mode installation.
 There is no interactive installer prompt for a system installation, however, a system installation can be performed via command line by using the `msiexec /i` command